WIN 1 OF 6 LUXURY HOLIDAYS!

 - 5-night stay at the Marriott in Waikiki, Hawaii

 What really sweetens the deal is that entering is so easy.
-Buy a copy of The Observer and the Sunday Mail/ Sunday Telegraph from this Sunday to Tuesday March 20 and find the daily code word.
+Buy a copy of The Observer and the Sunday Mail/Sunday Telegraph from today until Tuesday March 20 and find the daily code word.
 Then head online to www.gladstoneobserver.com.au/GetLuxe to be in the draw.

 Enter as many times as you like, but you'll need a new code word each day.

-Entries close March 20 and the winners will be drawn on March 27.
+The competition opened with the Sunday Mail/Sunday Telegraph yesterday and closes March 20.
+Winners will be drawn on March 27.

-We want one of our readers to win, so get the paper, get online and start dreaming.

 Head to www.gladstoneobserver.com.au/GetLuxe for more information.